Tobias Forge

 Tobias Jens Forge (/sv/; born 3 March 1981) is a Swedish musician.
-He is the frontman, leader, primary songwriter, and sole continuous member of the masked rock band Ghost, performing live as their vocalist under the stage names Papa Emeritus, Cardinal Copia, and Papa Perpetua.
+He is the frontman, leader, primary songwriter, and sole continuous member of the masked rock band Ghost, performing live as their vocalist under the stage name Papa Perpetua/Papa Emeritus V (Previously as Papa Emeritus ["Papas" I through IV], Cardinal Copia).
 Although the band was formed in 2006, Forge's identity as the Ghost frontman was only confirmed in 2017, following a lawsuit by former band members due to a royalty dispute.
 Prior to finding success, he was in several other bands, including Repugnant and Crashdïet, under the stage name Mary Goore.

 Due to "Ghost's epic progression from underground doom favorites to an arena phenomenon" in the 2010s, Loudwire named Forge the Metal Artist of the Decade.
 In 2025, Ghost was awarded "The Visionary Artist Award" in Rock Sound Awards, citing the performance as "one of the most interesting and carefully crafted performance artists of our time."

 Music career

-Superio and Repugnant and Crashdïet
+Superior and Repugnant and Crashdïet

 Forge was a member of the band Superior under the stage name Leviathan in 1996.
 There were two Superior demos called "Metamorphis" (1996) and "Illustrare ad Infernali" (1997).
 He fronted the Stockholm-based death metal band Repugnant from 1998, under the stage name Mary Goore, which Metal Hammer reported is a play on the name of Northern Irish guitarist Gary Moore.
 They recorded their only studio album Epitome of Darkness in 2002, but it was left unreleased when the band broke up in 2004, only being published in 2006.
 Between 2000 and 2002, Forge was also a guitarist for glam metal band Crashdïet using the Mary Goore name.
 At some point he also played guitar for the punk rock band Onkel Kånkel.
 Repugnant briefly reunited for the Hell's Pleasure festival in 2010.